-I love these cinnamon raisin rolls.
 The aroma of cinnamon that fills the kitchen as these rolls bake is so inviting and pleasant.
-And the soft and fluffy, sweet buns that come out of the oven afterward are truly something to look forward to every time I make these cinnamon raisin rolls.
+And the soft and fluffy, sweet buns that come out of the oven afterwards are truly something to look forward to every single time.

 This recipe is adapted from my easy yeast rolls recipe.
 The yeast rolls are my family favorite and I bake them so very often.
 I love how the buns turn out so soft and fluffy every single time and it is just perfect for these fluffy cinnamon rolls.